ashenJay07/generating-melodies-with-LSTM/02. Music theory concepts for melody generation/README.md

 &nbsp;

-## Example for Time series representation
+## Example for time series representation

 - 4/4 time signature, its means each bar have 16 samples.
 Because we have 16 16th notes in a 4/4 bar
 - 4 samples per quater note